Krekinha/Catalogo_Blazor/docs/07-managing-authentication-and-authorization.md

 The `Blazor Server App` template allows you to configure the authentication mechanism
 Authentication uses _cookies_ or another process to determine the user's identity and uses the same mechanism as `ASP.NET Core` applications
 The project can track the identity of the logged in user and apply authorization rules

+### Blazor WebAssembly: Authentication
+In `Blazor WebAssembly` projects authentication checks can be ignored because all client-side code can be modified by the user
+We can implement a custom `AuthenticationStateProvider` service for `Blazor WebAssembly` applications
+`AuthenticationStateProvider` is an internal service that obtains authentication status data from `HttpContext.User` from `ASP.NET Core`
+It is used by the `AuthorizeView` and `CascadingAuthenticationState` components to obtain the authentication state

+### Blazor WebAssembly: Configuring the project for Authentication
+1. In the _Client_ project, import the `Microsoft.AspNetCore.Components.Authorization` package
+2. Include in the `_imports.razor` file of the `Client` project the reference to the `@using Microsoft.AspNetCore.Components.Authorization` _namespace_
+3. Include in the `Startup` class of the _Client_ project, in the _ConfigureServices_ method, the authorization service _services.AddAuthorizationCore()_